allianceauth/allianceauth/docs/features/corpstats.md

 >CorpStats for (corp name) cannot update with your ESI token as you have left corp.

-The SSO token's character is no longer in the corp which the Corp Stats is for, and therefore membership data cannot be retrieved.
+The SSO token's character is no longer in the Corporation which the Corp Stats is for, and therefore membership data cannot be retrieved.

 >HTTPForbidden